To All Current and Potential Colleagues

 Three times since my university graduation, I had to re-start my professional career from a square one.
 This feedback is one of the proudest achievements of my professional life.

 “I have a very particular set of skills, which I have acquired over a long career”.
-My student evaluations are the result of my professional experience in the field of education.
+My student evaluations are the result of my extensive and successful professional experience in the field of education.

-I have a deep knowledge of the main subject I teach (M.S. in Theoretical Physics), as well as augmented subjects (math, logic, problem solving, human psychology, methods for teaching); I am an expert in teaching methodology and teacher preparation (PhD in Education); I have a deep knowledge of HI (Human Intelligence; have some publications on the matter; http://www.teachology.xyz/lc.htm); I have an extensive and successful tutoring, teaching and research experience (in the field of education since 1989); I believe, all this makes me a teach-smith (so to speak; http://gomars.xyz/teachsmith.html).
+I have a deep knowledge of the main subject I teach (M.S. in Theoretical Physics), as well as augmented subjects (math, logic, problem solving, human psychology, methods for teaching); I am an expert in teaching methodology and teacher preparation (PhD in Education, experience in consulting teachers and administrators); I have a deep knowledge of Human Intelligence; I have an extensive and successful tutoring, teaching and research experience; I believe, all this makes me a teach-smith (so to speak; ).

-I have a successful experience in designing and teaching courses for middle school, high school, college and university students, and active teachers.
-Recently, based on my professional experience and expertise, I also have formed a novel approach to designing science courses.
-I have a clear vision of the structure of an effective on-site or online course (the latter should be more than a standard combination of “talking heads”, hyperlinked texts, screen simulations, and chat rooms).
+I have a successful experience in designing and teaching courses for middle school, high school, college and university students, pre-service and in- service teachers.
+I have a clear vision of the structure of an effective on-site or online science courses (the latter should be more than a standard combination of “talking heads”, hyperlinked texts, screen simulations, and chat rooms).

 A joke “those who cannot do – teach; those who cannot teach – teach teachers” is definitely not about me.